escwdev/kucoin_rs/README.md

-# kucoin_rs
+# kucoin_api

-kucoin_rs is an open source library SDK/API wrapper for the [Kucoin Cryptocurrency Exchange](https://www.kucoin.com/).
+kucoin_api is an open source library SDK/API wrapper for the [Kucoin Cryptocurrency Exchange](https://www.kucoin.com/).

 Trading cryptocurrencies is high risk and there are no guarentees towards the stability or effectiveness